cometbft/cometbft/docs/rfc/rfc-104-actor-model.md

    in more loosely coupling system components, but provides poorer compile-time correctness guarantees and increases the range of tests needed.

-### Lessons from the actor model
+### Conclusion

+It seems as though neither of adopting an actor model-based framework, nor a strict actor model, is desirable for CometBFT due to the drawbacks covered in this RFC.

-The primary lesson to be taken from the actor model is that, if there were a way to ensure that all reactor/service state is fully self-contained within each reactor/service, and interacting with that reactor/service followed a disciplined and consistent pattern, the system would be dramatically easier to both understand and test.
+The primary lesson to be taken from the actor model, however, is that, if there were a way to ensure that all reactor/service state is fully self-contained within each reactor/service, and interacting with that reactor/service followed a disciplined and consistent pattern, the system would be dramatically easier to both understand and test.
+For instance, if all state for a particular protocol were self-contained, single-threaded and only ever mutated directly by a single active entity (i.e. reactor/service), the evolution of the state machine of that protocol could be more fully exercised by testing approaches like fuzzing or MBT.

 Implementing such changes would still involve substantial refactoring, but much less so than introducing a full-blown actor system.
 It would also allow for